-Soils should be described and mapped at a scale of 1:10000 or better.
-The soils should be mapped and described according to the Guidelines for Surveying Soil and Land Resources (2nd Ed, McKenzie et al, 2008) and Australian soil classification (Isbell, 1996).
+Soil profiles should be mapped at a suitable scale and described according to the Australian soil and land survey field handbook (McDonald et al, 1990) and Australian soil classification (Isbell, 1996).
 An appraisal of the depth and quality of useable soil should be undertaken.
-An assessment should be made of each soil's agricultural land suitability in accordance with the Guidelines for agricultural land evaluation in Queensland (Land Resources 1990), Planning guidelines: the identification of Good Quality Agricultural Land (DPI, DHLGP, 1993) and the State Planning Policy 1/92: Development and the conservation of agricultural land.
-The land impacted outside of the proposed mining lease(s) should also be investigated.
+Information should be presented according to the standards required in the Planning guidelines: the identification of Good Quality Agricultural Land (DPI, DHLGP, 1993), and the State Planning Policy 1/92: Development and the conservation of agricultural land.